 Fifty percent of water sales in all restaurant outlets goes into a project fund providing clean, reliable drinking water to local communities in need.
 This fund contributed to a reverse osmosis water plant to the regional hospital, thirty household water filters to a local island and larger water filters to all 23 schools and preschools in the atoll.
 In 2019, water filters were donated to all five of Laamu Atoll’s police stations and one Maldives National University - Gan Campus, providing plastic-free drinking water to 380 more people.
-This brings the total number of filters donated to date to 63, providing clean, plastic-free drinking water to approximately 4,384 people, and avoiding an estimated 1.6 million single-use plastic water bottles annually.
+This brings the total number of filters donated to date to 97, providing clean, plastic-free drinking water to the entire atoll, and avoiding an estimated 6.8 million single-use plastic water bottles annually.